uv800/om-threat-console/README.md

 The application uses simulated/demo data and is intended solely to demonstrate cybersecurity, OT/ICS, threat intelligence, and AI-assisted workflow concepts.

-Unauthorized commercial redistribution of this work without permission is prohibited.
+© 2026 Urvish Atul Bhatti.
+All Rights Reserved.
+Unauthorized commercial use or redistribution without prior written permission is prohibited.